-Buying or selling a condo in Coral Gables this spring?
+Buying or selling a condo in Coral Gables this summer?

 Real estate is a hyper-local phenomenon.